TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 An important difference to note is that the `key` prop is private, used only for internal React stuff.
 It is not passed to the component itself via the `props` param object.

-<span id="keys-from-data">Now that we know the syntax, the next question is: what should be used as a key?
+Now that we know the syntax, the next question is: what should be used as a key?
 Ideally, there should be some identifier that is unique to each item in the list.
 Most databases assign a unique id to each entry, so you shouldn't have to worry about assigning an id yourself.
 If you are defining data yourself, it is good practice to assign a unique `id` to each item.
 For example, you can use the [crypto.randomUUID() function](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/randomUUID) to generate a unique id.
-Let's look at an example:</span>
+Let's look at an example:

 ```jsx
 // a list of todos, each todo object has a task and an id